 Paul Barter [almost all of the posts on Reinventing Parking are by Paul]

-Follow @PaulABarterFind out more about Paul on his profile at the Reinventing Transport site.
+Follow @PaulABarterFind out more about Paul and how to reach him on his profile at the Reinventing Transport site.

 Seth Goodmanemail Seth

 Seth Goodman lives in Austin, Texas where he works as a designer at an architectural firm.
 His passion for sustainable and humane urbanism is the driving force behind his interest in parking policy.
 He hopes to use his graphic design abilities and penchant for diagramming to create a digestible version of parking policy reform for popular distribution.
 Parking is a hot button topic that affects nearly everyone and draws many opinions from both experts and the general public.
 Seth believes that concise, visually-based arguments for parking reform will be an effective tool for winning policy debates and gaining converts.
 In January 2013 he began GraphingParking.com towards this end.
 Those efforts now continue at Reinventing Parking.